ropensci/robotstxt/README.md

 **Description:**

-The package provides a class ('R6') and accompanying methods to parse and check 'robots.txt' files.
+The package provides a robotstxt class ('R6') and accompanying methods to parse and check 'robots.txt' files.
 Data fields are provided as data frames and vectors.
 Permissions can be checked by providing path character vectors and optional bot names.